-Whynde Kuehn, Founder and Managing Partner of S2E Transformation, says, “Business architects should challenge themselves to be not only architects, but also leaders and change agents – and develop value-added skills that complement the business architect role.”
+Whynde Kuehn, Founder and Managing Partner of S2E Transformation, says, “Business architects should challenge themselves to be not only architects but also leaders and change agents – and develop value-added skills that complement the business architect role.”

 Now, let’s dive into three smart strategies to boost your business architecture efforts:

 Business architecture is a journey that is constantly evolving and maturing – as is your organization.
-If your business architecture efforts started small and built over time or business architecture at your organization was initiated from up above to manage digital transformation efforts, executive sponsorship is key to ensuring credible introductions across the business and providing incentive for people to work with you.
+If your business architecture efforts started small and built over time or business architecture at your organization was initiated from up above to manage digital transformation efforts, executive sponsorship is key to ensuring credible introductions across the business and providing an incentive for people to work with you.
 In short, if you haven’t obtained executive sponsorship, it’s not too late.
 Reach out to your supervisor, CIO, or even COO to garner their support.

 Sharing business architecture’s value is another important element that is easy, given the very output of business architecture is traceability.
-Architecture gives traceability at an enterprise level which is imperative now more than ever as organizations grow at rapid pace and as everybody is working in agile environments, with less governance and increased time to market.
-Business architecture breaks strategies down into objectives, objectives into initiatives or projects, maps them to capabilities which are used in value streams, and then tracked to people, process, and technology.
+Architecture gives traceability at an enterprise level, which is imperative now more than ever as organizations grow at a rapid pace and as everybody is working in agile environments, with less governance and increased time to market.
+Business architecture breaks strategies down into objectives, objectives into initiatives or projects maps them to capabilities which are used in value streams, and then tracked to people, processes, and technology.
 At its very core, business architecture shows how projects and sprints tie back to the bigger picture of the enterprise transformation and show the impact of this enterprise transformation on the capabilities.
 Thinking about initiatives enhancing the business capability, business architecture switches the mindset of funding a project to funding a new capability, thereby allowing business leaders to better understand where funding is used and can then tie it back to the long-term objectives and vision of the organization.

 Lastly, when sharing the progress of your efforts, make sure to take the extra step to think like an executive and communicate to them in their language by connecting the changes to improvements in profitability, efficiency, and cost management.

 Simply stated, the Business owns the blueprints for the strategic direction and vision of the company, and business architecture supplements this by owning the architectural vision and recommending how to translate their ideas into action.
-To maximize this, it’s imperative for business architects to go into the business units, understand how they work and interact with customers to design it in architectural terms.
-This will not only help boost your business architecture efforts, it will also build your credibility as your work will be more complete and accurate.
+To maximize this, it’s imperative for business architects to go into the business units, understand how they work, and interact with customers to design it in architectural terms.
+This will not only help boost your business architecture efforts, but it will also build your credibility as your work will be more complete and accurate.

 Further, team up with your fellow architects to show a more robust approach to business value.
 Enterprise Architects, IT Architects, Solution Architects, and Data Architects need Business Architects and vice versa.
 For example, business architecture needs to understand customer journeys so they can understand what changes will impact key decision points.
 To do this, it’s vital to connect with IT and Solution Architects to understand the integration.
 Further, if a company wants to make a change to its business model (e.g. merger & acquisition, expansion, or new solution), business architecture needs to work together with IT and Enterprise Architects to understand the enterprise view and technology components.
 Be the connector and your entire team will be recognized for greater value.